Far-Beyond-Dev/far-beyond-dev.github.io/public/docs/dev-intro.md

 ## 3. Server Architecture

-The server's architecture is modular and extensible, with its main entry point located in `main.rs`.
+The server's architecture is modular and extensible, with its main entry point located in `main`.
 This file is responsible for setting up the server, initializing various components, and beginning the listening process for incoming connections.

 ### 3.1 Main Function
-The `main` function in `main.rs` serves as the entry point for the server.
+The `main` function in `main` serves as the entry point for the server.
 It performs several crucial setup tasks:

 1. Initializes the logging system using `tracing`.
 2. Sets up the socketioxide service for handling WebSocket connections.